UTHINKUKNOWME/CEHv10StudyGuide/9-Security-in-Cloud-Computing.md

   - **Cloud Consumer** - aquires and uses cloud products and services
   - **Cloud Provider** - purveyor of products and services
   - **Cloud Broker** - manages use, performance and delivery of services as well as relationships betwen providers and subscribers
-  - **Cloud Auditor** - independent assor of cloud service an security controls
+  - **Cloud Auditor** - independent assessor of cloud service and security controls
 - **FedRAMP** - regulatory effort regarding cloud computing
 - **PCI DSS** - deals with debit and credit cards, but also has a cloud SIG